cincottash/Ecosystem/README.md

 ## Features

-* Animals move in random direction for a random amount of time
+* Rabbits move in random direction for a random amount of time

-* Animal's velocity is based off their size
+* Rabbit's velocity is based off their size

-* Their hunger level decreases according to their size.
+* Rabbit's hunger level decreases according to their size.

 * When below 50% hunger they will search out food.